Overview

 The Adulting Learning Curve

-"Adulting" isn't just about remembering tasks—it's about feeling capable while figuring them out.
+"Adulting" isn't just about remembering tasks and checking them off—it's about feeling capable while you're still learning.

-Traditional to-do apps handle logistics perfectly but ignore the psychology of major life transitions.
-Post-grads need more than task management; they need encouragement, progress celebration, and tools designed for people still learning what being an adult even means.
+Traditional to-do apps handle logistics but miss the emotional reality of major life transitions.
+Recent graduates need more than task management.
+They need encouragement when things feel hard, celebration of their progress, and tools designed for people still figuring things out.

 | DESIGN VISION